Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 <br>

-I was reminded to make my explanation more language-agnostic since terms like “if” and “return” felt a bit too close to code.
+I was reminded to make my explanation more language-agnostic since terms like "if" and "return" felt a bit too close to code.
 ChatGPT suggested softening that language and focusing more on logic than syntax.
 ChatGPT also shared I could improve my steps by:
 - clearly labeling each step by purpose (e.g., validation, tie check, winner logic)
 - clarifying that input validation is only needed when bad inputs are possible